The Best Surety Bond Companies for 2026

 Claims Reporting

-Travelers supports claims reporting 24/7 by email, fax, phone, or standard mail.
-Once a claim has been filed, Travelers has a team of claims professionals to investigate and resolve claims, and great online tools for customers to follow the progress of open claims.
+Travelers supports claims reporting 24/7 by email, fax, phone, or standard mail, as well as through the MyTravelers online portal and mobile app.
+Once a claim has been filed, Travelers has a team of claims professionals to investigate and resolve claims, and excellent digital tools for customers to track the progress of open claims in real-time.

 One unique advantage of Travelers is the variety of additional services it offers to surety customers to prevent and resolve claims.
 For example, Travelers Risk Control provides risk management services and products to help proactively identify potential risks.
 When challenges do arise, Travelers offers certain types of performance bonds that incorporate dispute resolution services to quickly resolve issues with an obligee or subcontractor.
 Travelers’ commitment to preventing claims and resolving them quickly is important for keeping jobs on track, instead of delaying them further with time-consuming claim resolution processes.